Subathra19/An-innovative-packet-labelling-scheme-TCP-PLATO-for-Data-Center-Networks/README.md

   * [Star Topology](https://github.com/Subathra19/An-innovative-packet-labelling-scheme-TCP-PLATO-for-Data-Center-Networks/blob/main/code/star.cc)
   * [Dumbbell Topology](https://github.com/Subathra19/An-innovative-packet-labelling-scheme-TCP-PLATO-for-Data-Center-Networks/blob/main/code/dumbbell.cc)

+* The obtained results are plotted using MATLAB

+### Conclusions:

+<p align="justify"> When multiple synchronized servers send data to the same client in parallel, TCP incast congestion occurs.
+It is mainly due to the occurrence of retransmission timeout at one or more servers due to the packet loss.
+TCP PLATO uses a labelling method to improve the existing loss detection mechanism of TCP NewReno.
+From the ns-3 simulation results obtained, we can see that throughput of DCN (Data Center Network) can be increased by reduction of RTOmin values.
+And packet labelling method
+(TCP PLATO) provides better throughput than TCP NewReno for same reduced RTOmin values(i.e.,RTOmin=1ms).
+DCN was simulated using star and dumbbell topologies but we can see that DCN with star topology provides better throughput than DCN with dumbbell topology.
+Hence, star topology is preferable for DCN.</p>

 ### References
 [1] Shikar Shukla, Shingau Chan, Adrian S.-W. Tam, Abhishek Gupta, Yang Xu, and H. Jonathan Chao, "TCP PLATO: Packet Labelling to Alleviate Time-Out", *IEEE journal on selected areas in communications* , Vol. 32, NO. 1, January 2014, pp. 65-76.